patxipierce/rasyen/README.md

 Check out these projects that use RaSyEn:

 - [RaSyEn demo](http://code.patxipierce.com/rasyen/tests.html) tries to reproduce all of RaSyEn's features in a simple fashion.
-- The [RPG inspiration generator](http://patxipierce.com/rpg/inspiration/) uses AJAX loaded lists to produce fantasy and sci-fi.
+- The [RPG inspiration generator](http://patxipierce.com/rpg/inspiration/) uses AJAX loaded lists to produce fantasy and sci-fi snippets.